The Science of Cocktail Ice

-Here’s a simple logic of cocktail ice: the size of the ice and its surface area is correlated to the rate of dilution.
-So, the smaller the pieces are and the larger its surface area, the quicker it can chill your drink, but it would melt and dilute your cocktail just as fast, and vice versa.
+Here’s a simple logic of cocktail ice: the ice's size and surface area correlate to the dilution rate.
+So, the smaller the pieces are and the larger their surface area, the quicker it can chill your drink, but it would melt and dilute your cocktail just as fast, and vice versa.

-Following the logic above, crushed ice is typically the fastest to melt of all the ice forms that would be mentioned in this article.
+Following the logic above, crushed ice is typically the fastest to melt of all the ice forms that are mentioned in this article.